-Letting the parrot fly around will not only prevent it from becoming too attached to its cage.
-It will also allow your parrot to get the playtime it needs.
+Letting the parrot fly around a safe room will prevent it from getting too attached to its cage and allow it to get the exercise and playtime it needs.

-Playing with your parrot is great for bonding time.
-It will also de-stress your parrot and reduce its frustration levels.
-Getting plush dolls that your parrot can easily destroy is a good way to do this.
+Playing with your parrot is ideal bonding time, and it’ll also de-stress the parrot and reduce its frustration level.
+Getting plush dolls for your parrot to toss around and rip up is cathartic.

 Have at least one toy available in the parrot’s cage.
-This lets it blow off steam whenever it wants.
-It doesn’t have to be an expensive toy.
+This lets it blow off steam whenever it wants, and it doesn’t have to be an expensive toy.
 A parrot can often entertain itself by shredding pieces of cardboard or tearing old books apart.

-Dancing is another activity parrots enjoy.
-It’s both mentally and physically stimulating.
-As a plus, it’s scientifically proven that dancing makes parrots happy.
+Dancing is another activity parrots find fun, as it’s mentally and physically stimulating.
+Better still, it’s scientifically proven that dancing makes parrots happy.

 Set up playdates and parties where your parrot can play with other parrots.